-35. Where:
+33. Where:

-- (a) an APRA-regulated institution invokes its Business Continuity Plan9 as the result of an unexpected event; or - (b) there is a sudden financial or operational failure of an existing service provider, and, as a result, enters into a new outsourcing agreement, the APRA-regulated institution must comply with paragraphs 28 to 33 inclusive, 39, 40 and 41 only to the extent that is reasonably possible having regard to the nature of the extreme event or sudden failure.
-The institution must notify APRA as soon as practicable of any such outsourcing arrangement.
+- (a) an APRA-regulated institution invokes the institution's Business Continuity Plan10 as a result of an unexpected event; or - (b) there is a sudden financial or operational failure of an existing service provider, and, as a result, enters into a new outsourcing agreement, the APRA-regulated institution must comply with paragraphs 26 to 31 inclusive, 37, 38, and 39 only to the extent that is reasonably possible having regard to the nature of the extreme event or sudden failure.
+The APRA-regulated institution must notify APRA as soon as practicable of any such outsourcing arrangement.